sureshvamshi/DEVOPS-1/README.md

 - ls relativePath
 - **ls DirectoryAbsolutePath** :heavy_check_mark:

-6 - Question
-Command to display all running processes and how much cpu each process use? ps ps -ef top ls ps

-7 - True or false
-sudo user and root user are same.
-True
-False

-8 - Question
-which Command is used to switch to root user? su -i sudo -su username sudo -i su username

-9 - Question
-Command to know the size of Particular Directory? du du -<dirname? du -sh <directoryname>
-Df

-10 - Question
-Command to get the list of previously used commands ? hist history all prev commands hist -all

-11 - Question
-What command is used to display connection Info and status of ports? host port netstat
-Ifconfig

-12 - Question
-command is used to go two steps back from the current directory ? cd .. cd ../../.. cd ../.. cd ../../../..

-13 - Question
-Command to delete a user?
-userdelete <username>
-userdel <username>
-deluser
-delete -username

-14 - Question
-which command is used to connect to a Linux server ? ping IPAdress ssh user@IPAddress scp user@IPAddress ssh username

-15 - Question
-Command to show the hidden files in a Directory? ls -l ls -a ls -r ls -lr

-16 - Question
-command to see the content of a file? ls tar cat none of the above

-17 - Question
-How to create tar file?
-tar -cvf
-tar -xvf
-tar -xf
-tar -z

-18 - Question
-Which command is used to display the operating system name? os linux kernel
-Uname

-19 - Question
-Command to see the disk space? df free -m disk none of the above

-20 - Question
-Command to add write permissions to the Group? chmod g+wx chmod g+rw chmod g+w chmod g+r

-21 - Question
-Commands to delete files and folders? rm -d, rm -r rm, rm -rf rm, rm -d rm -f, rm -d

-22 - Question
-Command to check connectivity between two computers? ifconfig connect dig
-Ping

-23 - Question
-Command to create user in Linux? useradd user add user passwd
-Newuser

-24 - Question
-Command to see the long list of files and folders? ls ls -a ls -l
-Longlist

-25 - Question
-Command to create a File with Cat? cat >file1.txt cat <file1.txt cat file.txt cat create file1.txt

-26 - Question
-Command to see the status of a service? service <service name> status systemctl status <service name>
-service status <service name>
-both 1 & 2

-27 - Question
-How to change the owner of a file? chgrp chown chnageowner ch own

-28 - Question
-Command to install packages in redhat linux? yum apt -get sudo none of the above

-29 - Question
-Command to restart the system? init0 init3 init6
-init5

-30 - Question
-How to list the folders and files in a directory? cd pwd ls ls -a

-31 - Question
-Who controls operating system? kernal demon service
-Shell

-32 - Question
-How to find the usage of RAM?
-top
-free -m
-ps -a
-Kill

-33 - Question
-Commands to create a directory & File? mkdir, touch touch, tar mkdir, ls vi, touch

-34 - Question
-Which command in command mode of vi saves the file and quit?
-:q!
-:wq!
-:w!
-:x

-35 - Question
-command can list out all the currently logged in users? whoami who who am i none of the above

-36 - Question
-What is the command to count the number of characters in a file? count cut grep
-Wc

-37 - Question
-command that gives Execute permissions to Owner? chmod u+r chmod u+w chmod u+x chmod u+t

-38 - Question
-How to start a service on linux? systemctl [service_name] start systemctl start [service_name] start systemctl [service_name]
-[service_name] systemctl start

-39 - Question
-Command to extract the tar file? tar cvf tar czf tar xvf tar zvf

-40 - Question
-"mv" command used to ?
-move the file from one location to another rename the file both none of the above

-41 - Question
-which command is used to know how long your system has been running? downtime up -time down -time
-Uptime

-42 - Question
-Command to know the private ip address ifconfig ipconfig ipaddress curl ifconfig.io

-43 - Question
-Command to assign a password for the user? password passw pwd
-Passwd

-44 - Question
-Command to see the complete Kernel information? uname -r krnl uname -a kernel -info
+**6. Command to display all running processes and how much cpu each process use?**
+- ps
+- ps -ef
+- top :heavy_check_mark:
+- ls ps

+**7. sudo user and root user are same.**
+- True
+- False :heavy_check_mark:

+**8. which Command is used to switch to root user?**
+- su -i :heavy_check_mark:
+- sudo -su username
+- sudo -i
+- su username

+**9. Command to know the size of Particular Directory?**
+- du
+- du -<dirname?
+- du -sh <directoryname> :heavy_check_mark:
+- Df

+**10. Command to get the list of previously used commands ?**
+- hist
+- history :heavy_check_mark:
+- all prev commands
+- hist -all

+**11. What command is used to display connection Info and status of ports?**
+- host
+- port
+- netstat :heavy_check_mark:
+- Ifconfig

+**12. command is used to go two steps back from the current directory ?**
+- cd ..
+- cd ../../..
+- cd ../.. :heavy_check_mark:
+- cd ../../../..

+**13. Command to delete a user?**
+- userdelete <username>
+- userdel <username> :heavy_check_mark:
+- deluser
+- delete -username

+**14. which command is used to connect to a Linux server ?**
+- ping IPAdress
+- ssh user@IPAddress :heavy_check_mark:
+- scp user@IPAddress
+- ssh username

+**15. Command to show the hidden files in a Directory?**
+- ls -l
+- ls -a :heavy_check_mark:
+- ls -r
+- ls -lr

+**16. command to see the content of a file?**
+- ls
+- tar
+- cat :heavy_check_mark:
+- none of the above

+**17. How to create tar file?**
+- tar -cvf :heavy_check_mark:
+- tar -xvf
+- tar -xf
+- tar -z

+**18. Which command is used to display the operating system name?**
+- os
+- linux
+- kernel
+- Uname :heavy_check_mark:

+**19. Command to see the disk space?**
+- df :heavy_check_mark:
+- free -m
+- disk
+- none of the above

+**20. Command to add write permissions to the Group?**
+- chmod g+wx
+- chmod g+rw
+- chmod g+w :heavy_check_mark:
+- chmod g+r

+**21. Commands to delete files and folders?**
+- rm -d, rm -r
+- rm, rm -rf :heavy_check_mark:
+- rm, rm -d
+- rm -f, rm -d

+**22. Command to check connectivity between two computers?**
+- ifconfig
+- connect
+- dig
+- Ping :heavy_check_mark:

+**23. Command to create user in Linux?**
+- useradd :heavy_check_mark:
+- user add
+- user passwd
+- Newuser

+**24. Command to see the long list of files and folders?**
+- ls
+- ls -a
+- ls -l :heavy_check_mark:
+- Longlist

+**25. Command to create a File with Cat?**
+- cat >file1.txt :heavy_check_mark:
+- cat <file1.txt
+- cat file.txt
+- cat create file1.txt

+**26. Command to see the status of a service?**
+- service <service name> status
+- systemctl status <service name>
+- service status <service name>
+- both 1 & 2 :heavy_check_mark:

+**27. How to change the owner of a file?**
+- chgrp
+- chown :heavy_check_mark:
+- chnageowner
+- ch own

+**28. Command to install packages in redhat linux?**
+- yum :heavy_check_mark:
+- apt -get
+- sudo
+- none of the above

+**29. Command to restart the system?**
+- init0
+- init3
+- init6 :heavy_check_mark:
+- init5

+**30. How to list the folders and files in a directory?**
+- cd
+- pwd
+- ls :heavy_check_mark:
+- ls -a

+**31. Who controls operating system?**
+- kernal :heavy_check_mark:
+- demon
+- service
+- Shell

+**32. How to find the usage of RAM?**
+- top
+- free -m :heavy_check_mark:
+- ps -a
+- Kill

+**33. Commands to create a directory & File?**
+- mkdir, touch :heavy_check_mark:
+- touch, tar
+- mkdir, ls
+- vi, touch

+**34. Which command in command mode of vi saves the file and quit?**
+- :q!
+- :wq! :heavy_check_mark:
+- :w!
+- :x

+**35. command can list out all the currently logged in users?**
+- whoami
+- who :heavy_check_mark:
+- who am i
+- none of the above

+**36. What is the command to count the number of characters in a file?**
+- count
+- cut
+- grep
+- Wc :heavy_check_mark:

+**37. command that gives Execute permissions to Owner?**
+- chmod u+r
+- chmod u+w
+- chmod u+x :heavy_check_mark:
+- chmod u+t

+**38. How to start a service on linux?**
+- systemctl [service_name] start
+- systemctl start [service_name] :heavy_check_mark:
+- start systemctl [service_name]
+- [service_name] systemctl start

+**39. Command to extract the tar file?**
+- tar cvf
+- tar czf
+- tar xvf :heavy_check_mark:
+- tar zvf

+**40. "mv" command used to ?**
+- move the file from one location to another
+- rename the file
+- both :heavy_check_mark:
+- none of the above

+**41. which command is used to know how long your system has been running?**
+- downtime
+- up -time
+- down -time
+- Uptime :heavy_check_mark:

+**42. Command to know the private ip address**
+- ifconfig :heavy_check_mark:
+- ipconfig
+- ipaddress
+- curl ifconfig.io

+** 43. Command to assign a password for the user?**
+- password
+- passw
+- pwd
+- Passwd :heavy_check_mark:

+**44. Command to see the complete Kernel information?
+- uname -r
+- krnl
+- uname -a :heavy_check_mark:
+- kernel -info